Mintbase/Grants-Program/applications/nano-store.md

 | 3. | webapp project | Customization & Dashboard Printer & Collections |
 | 4. | Firebase / DB | Collections & customized templates |
 | 5. | NEAR chain integration | - |
+ -->
 ## Future Plans

 Please include here
 - Project will receive high attention on launch event due to its innovative approach within Barcelona cultural sector
 - eXplorins will maintain the standalone project and will use it for future events and promote it within our increasing community of artists
-- MOB / Fab Lab (the host of our MVP launch event) will use the application for their daily printing business and promote it within their community
+- MOB / Fab Lab will use the application for their daily printing business and promote it within their community
 - deployed application will be available for use within Mintbase ecosystem
 - All library integration will be used and maintained within the eXplorins "shopify" ecosystem
 -